microsoftgraph/msgraph-sdk-powershell/src/ManagedTenants/beta/docs/New-MgBetaTenantRelationshipManagedTenantAuditEvent.md

   - `[InitiatedByUserId <String>]`: The identifier of the user who initiated the activity.
 Required.
 Read-only.
   - `[RequestBody <String>]`: The raw HTTP request body.
 Some sensitive information may be removed.
   - `[RequestUrl <String>]`: The raw HTTP request URL.
 Required.
 Read-only.
-  - `[TenantIds <String>]`: The collection of Azure Active Directory tenant identifiers for the managed tenants that were impacted by this change.
-This is formatted as a list of comma-separated values.
+  - `[TenantIds <String>]`: The collection of Azure Active Directory tenant identifiers for the managed tenants that were affected by a change, and is formatted as a list of comma-separated values.
 Required.
 Read-only.
-  - `[TenantNames <String>]`: The collection of tenant names that were impacted by this change.
-This is formatted as a list of comma-separated values.
+  - `[TenantNames <String>]`: The collection of tenant names that were affected by a change, and is formatted as a list of comma-separated values.
 Required.
 Read-only.

 ## RELATED LINKS